Shitaibin/fabric-sdk-go-sample/README.md

     ![byfn](./images/byfn.png)

-1. run this sample by `go run main.go`，to will instantiate a new chaincode and upgrade it.
+1. run this sample by `go run main.go`，to instantiate a new chaincode and upgrade it.

     ```
     ➜  fabric-sdk-go-sample git:(twoorg) ✗ go run main.go